 We’re all learning as we go and grow; constantly adjusting our work methods, production and tweaking techniques to continuously improve our output and time management.
 I believe that prioritising work-life balance and well-being in the workplace has also created a happier work environment and has played a key role in our success.

-More chocolate brands and concept stores are entering the market.
-What sets Short & Sweet apart from its competitors?
+More local chocolate brands have emerged.
+What sets Short & Sweet apart?

-At Short & Sweet, we focus on creating chocolate and confectionery that isn’t just ethically sourced and produced, but also highlights the craftsmanship and art of chocolate-making from bean to bonbon.
+At Short & Sweet, we focus on creating chocolate and confectionery that isn’t just ethically sourced and produced, but also highlights the art of chocolate-making from bean to bonbon.

 As a chocolate business without a storefront, we’re able to play and create freely without being tied down by a set offering or retail demands.
 This pushes us to keep adapting, keep up with trends, and keep experimenting and playing in the kitchen.
 We also offer fully customisable services to our clients – they can pick the shapes, colours, designs and flavours of bonbons for their establishment, thus creating something truly unique and bespoke.